dialpad/dialtone/.github/COMMIT_CONVENTION.md

 ### Jira:

 The id of the Jira ticket associated with the PR.
 If there are more than one, they can be added separated by spaces.
-If the commit is a revert, the word "Revert" can be added before the Jira id.
 If there is no associated Jira ticket, the word "NO-JIRA" should be used.

 ### Subject: